jtencer/jtencer.github.io/_pages/pubs.md

 F. Rizzi, E. Parish, P. Blonigan, J. Tencer, “A Compute-Bound Formulation of Galerkin Model Reduction for Linear Time-Invariant Dynamical Systems,” SIAM Journal on Scientific Computing, in review.

-J. Tencer and K. M. Forsberg, “Postprocessing Techniques for Gradient Percolation Predictions on the Square Lattice,” Physical Revie E, in review.
+J. Tencer and K. M. Forsberg, “Postprocessing Techniques for Gradient Percolation Predictions on the Square Lattice,” Physical Revie E, accepted.

 A.L.
 Brown, F. Pierce, and J. Tencer, “A Lennard-Jones Based Surface Tension Analogy Model for Liquid Breakup,” International Journal of Multiphase Flow, in review.